bulwark-crypto/Bulwark-KB/docs/Troubleshooting/Wallet-Troubleshooting-FAQ.md

 * Delete all files except wallet.dat, bulwark.conf, masternode.conf and the backups folder.
 * Open your wallet

+##### Q: I am getting a unusually high amount of Staking or Masternode rewards.
+Is this normal?

+A: An outdated wallet version is usually the cause of this.
+Make sure that your wallet is up to date and fully synchronized to the block height of [the Official Bulwark Block Explorer](https://explorer.bulwarkcrypto.com/).

 #### How to find your Bulwark folder:

 **Windows:** Press `Windows+R` and write `%appdata%`